inv4fee2020/pli_node_conf/node_setup_101.md

         y

-7. Lets update the OS and install necessary packages & update the UFW firewall - run the following commands;

-        ./base_sys_setup.sh -D

 ---
-  **_NOTE_**: some VPS hosters may have already changed your ssh port by default and so it is recommended that you run the following command to verify.
+  **_NOTE_**: Some VPS hosters may have already changed your ssh port by default and so it is recommended that you run the following command to verify.
 If ssh is already running on a different port, then please repeat **_step 5_** above.

   command to run;
   ```